Residence Permits - EU/EEA Citizens

 The application process for a residence permit normally takes at least two to four months.
 To prevent delays, be sure to include all the requested documentation when you submit your application.

 Step 1.
 Before you apply for a residence permit, you should pay the tuition fee (if applicable) for the first semester you will be studying at Dalarna University.
-The Migration Board will not approve a residence permit application unless the tuition fee has been confirmed as paid by Dalarna University.
+The Migration Agency will not approve a residence permit application unless the tuition fee has been confirmed as paid by Dalarna University.
+Please note that Dalarna University sends this confirmation directly to the Migration Agency and you do not need to inform the Migration Agency that you have paid your tuition fees.
 Learn about paying your tuition fee online via Flywire.

 Step 2.
-Submit the online application for a residence permit via the Migration Board's website.
+Submit the online application for a residence permit via the Migration Agency's website.

 When asked to write the address of Dalarna University, please use this address: